Grammatonn/TOC/README.md

+# TOC

-# TOC   This is the Town of Charlotte project.
+Repository for the *Town of Charlotte* project.